TianMing2018/paketo-demo/README.md

 recently,I found that build image almost failed eachtime, and some buildpack‘behavior not so consistency(eg: they may 'toggle' passed or not when re-run build image)

+> It seems that the builder crushed when it try to bind volume to buildpack ,cause of there was multi-version of cached jdk and syft in the volume, here is the files list in my proxy-volume,when I remove lower(or discarded) version ,I can build image successfully everytime。I'm wondering what you will do to solve this issue ? add some description in docs guides / add validation in buildpack / or just do nothing ,please leave a comment.

 #### step and logs

 ```shell